tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

         dtc -I dts -O dtb -p 0x1000 imx8qm-mek_conn-host.preprocessed -o imx8qm-mek_conn-host.dtb

-## Running QEMU with Pass-through Platform Devices
+## Running QEMU with Passthrough Platform Devices

-To get pass-through working i.MX 8 QM needs to be booted using our freshly built hosts **imx8qm-mek_conn-host.dtb** device tree file.
+To get passthrough working, i.MX 8 QM needs to be booted using our freshly built hosts **imx8qm-mek_conn-host.dtb** device tree file.

-When the system has booted, we need to set up the passed-through devices for the VFIO driver and start QEMU with devices passed through.
+When the system has booted, we need to set up the passedthrough devices for the VFIO driver and start QEMU with devices passed through.

 First, the devices need to be setup for VFIO: